vmlaker/mpipe/doc/source/cookbook.rst

         result = f(task)
         return result

-Just like when using a standalone function, stage result can be the return value.
-Another way is to call :meth:`putResult()`.
+Just like when using a standalone function, stage result is the return value of :meth:`doTask()`.
+Another option is to call :meth:`putResult()`.
 This can be useful if you want your worker to continue processing after registering the stage result:
 ::

   class MyWorker(mpipe.OrderedWorker):